 A miniature railway runs along the north side of the east pleasure grounds, and there is an adventure playground to the ground's north-west.

-North of The Pheasantry the compartment known as the East Park, to the north and east of Temple Wood, was largely under arable cultivation in 1997.
+North of The Pheasantry the compartment known as the East Park, to the north and east of Temple Wood, is under grazing in 2020.

-KITCHEN GARDEN The walled kitchen garden (listed grade II), c 150m east/west by 120m north/south, lies north of the Hall and with the A5 as its northern boundary.
-It is probably of the later C18, and may have been constructed on Brown's advice; building work is recorded in 1770.
-Running from east to west across the centre of the gardens is a heated wall with pavilions, boiler houses and sheds.
-In 1992 the south side of the garden was leased to rose growers; the north side was not in cultivation.
+The walled kitchen garden (listed at Grade II) is around 150m east/west by 120m north/south.
+It lies north of the Hall, Church and Town Pool, and with the A5 as its northern boundary.
+It is probably of the later-C18 date, and may have been constructed on Brown's advice; building work is recorded in 1770 and it is shown on the plan of 1765.
+Running from east to west across the centre of the gardens is a heated wall with pavilions, boiler houses and sheds, including a former Pinery (not in its original use in 2020).

 To the west and north-west of the Town Pool are a number of estate buildings arranged around a partly brick-walled and hedged drive to the formal entrance of the Weston Lodges and Gates (listed at Grade II).
 A C19 glasshouse with low sandstone walls (not listed) faces the pool, behind which is a sandstone garden wall with ball finial to an end pier, and behind that is Garden Cottage (listed at Grade II) with four tall pairs of brick ridge stacks.
 To the rear of Garden Cottage are late-C20 single-storey structures known as Bothy and Potting Shed.
 To the west of the entrances gates is The Poultry House (listed at Grade II as The Pheasantry), black-and-white in appearance and set in a large plot including a rose garden and gate to Shrewsbury Walk to the rear.
 To the south-east is The Curatage (listed at Grade II) and the garden wall to Shrewsbury Walk and the churchyard.